Twenty-one firms apply to underwrite Japan Post IPO

-TOKYO Twenty-one companies have applied to underwrite Japan Post's [IPO-JAPP.T] initial public offering scheduled for 2015, which market participants expect to raise almost $10 billion (6.02 billion pounds) for the government.
+TOKYO Aug 29 Twenty-one companies have applied to underwrite Japan Post's initial public offering scheduled for 2015, which market participants expect to raise almost $10 billion for the government.

 State-owned Japan Post provides post office, insurance and banking services and is the country's largest savings institution.

 The IPO will be the first leg of the government's plan to sell up to two-thirds of Japan Post's shares.
-While bankers have said the government hopes to eventually raise between 2 trillion yen and 4 trillion yen (11.44 billion to 22.89 billion pounds), current expectations are for the IPO to raise about 1 trillion yen.
+While bankers have said the government hopes to eventually raise between 2 trillion yen and 4 trillion yen ($19 billion to $38 billion), current expectations are for the IPO to raise about 1 trillion yen.

 Part of the proceeds will fund reconstruction of areas devastated by the 2011 earthquake and tsunami.